andressp05/Hypermedia/backend/documentation.md

 To manage the data model we used only [PostgreSQL](https://www.postgresql.org/) which is a relational database.
 ## Other information

 ### Task assignment
-Describe here how development tasks have been subdivided among members of the group, e.g.:
+Describe here how development tasks have been subdivided among members of the group, e.g.
-- Foo worked on front end (80%) and OpenAPI Spec (20% of the time)
+- Marcelo worked on front end design and development(49% of the time), on the database structure (10%) back end development (40%), back end documentation (1%)

-- Bar worked on ....
-### Analysis of existing API
+### Analysis of existing A
 4
 Describe here if you have found relevant APIs that have inspired the OpenAPI specification and why (at least two).